deity-io/falcon-platform-docs/docs/platform/integration/bigcommerce.md

 ---

 :::note New features coming soon
-We are actively developing our BigCommerce integration and will be adding support for more and more features.
+We are actively developing our BigCommerce integration and will be adding support for more features.
 :::

 ## Overview